Madame-Aehm/CAB-Project-4-Spikes/spike22/notes.md

 - Start by creating a free account on Cloudinary.
 Under Media Library, you can create folders and manually add or delete files.
 Start by creating a folder for your user images: 'profile_pics' or 'user_avatars', whatever you like.
 Upload a sample image.

 - On your Dashboard, you'll be able to see the Cloud Name, your API Key, and your API Secret.
 We'll save these variables in our `.env` file.
-Then create a folder in your server for 'config', to hold configuration files.
+Then create a folder in your server for **config**, to hold configuration files.
 This is just to save space on our `index.js`.
-In a `.js` file for cloudinaryConfig, copy and paste the config code snippet from the 'getting started' page in Cloudinary docs, just make sure to replace each of the variables for your process.env variables.
+In a `.js` file for **cloudinaryConfig**, copy and paste the config code snippet from the 'getting started' page in Cloudinary docs, just make sure to replace each of the variables for your `process.env` variables.
 Export this as a function, which we will call on the `index.js` together with the middlewares.

 - We'll also need to update our user Schema to include an image.
 This will just be a string URL for the image that we will already have uploaded to Cloudinary.
 This is a good opportunity to demonstrate the 'default' property, which I'll set to the URL of the sample image I already uploaded.
 If this property isn't included on the user object, or the value is set to **undefined**, then the default will be applied.
 Any other value (including **null** or an empty string) will still be stored in the database!

 - We're going to create a function using [Multer](https://github.com/expressjs/multer#readme) to act as middleware on any routes that will recieve a file to be uploaded.
-In our 'utils' folder, create a `.js` file for all multer functions (you might decide to write more, later).
+In our `utils`, create a `.js` file for all multer functions (you might decide to write more, later).
 Here, we'll write and export this function:

 ```js
 import multer from "multer";